01A Predictable Retirement

 Health insurance is a valuable benefit that is often tied to a person’s employer.
 Many government retirement systems afford retirees similar health insurance options to those presented to employees.
 This means people can transition from active public service to retirement without the worry, hassle and increased expense of purchasing health insurance coverage on their own.

 Retirees may not even notice a difference.
-For instance, if employees have their health insurance premiums covered 100% and their immediate family covered at 50%, this continues in retirement.They do not have to worry about losing their health insurance benefits because they no longer have an employer.
+For instance, if employees have their health insurance premiums covered 100 percent and their immediate family covered at 50 percent, this continues in retirement.They do not have to worry about losing their health insurance benefits because they no longer have an employer.
 The retirement system foots the part of the bill the employer previously paid.

 03Income for Life